All Episodes

 As long as Democrats are required by their base to ridicule Bush's ends rather than his means, they'll have lost the debate over foreign policy before it even starts.

-What is the what the polls of the Iraq war have that to do with anything on a poll of national security?
+What does the polls of the Iraq war have that to do with anything on a poll of national security?

 If you're not even going to read the results of the polls correctly and analyze them correctly, you're never going to get this figured out.

-This wise, this whole story is a see I told you so.
+This is why this whole story is a see, I told you so.

 This is exactly what I've been warning these people about for years.

-And they don't listen, then I'm not afraid they're going to start.
+And they don't listen, and I'm not afraid they're going to start.

 The last thing they're going to do is listen to me.